 I’m not going to go into this in great detail, but here’s the summary.
 For more info, look at Optimax’s info page.

 - PRK/ASA/LASEK: The top layer of the cornea is removed to allow the laser to be applied to the eye.
-Most suitable for those who have a scratch on their corneas, dry eyes, or have thin corneas.
-Oldest procedure, but also the most painful.
+Most suitable for those who have a scratch on their cornea, dry eyes, or have thin corneas.
+Oldest procedure and also the most painful.

 - LASIK: A flap is cut to allow the laser to be applied to the eye.
 Two types – blade (microkeratome) or bladeless (laser).
-Quicker recovery time, but more invasive than SMILE.
+Vision recovery and stability is generally quicker than SMILE, but it is considered more invasive.
 Pretty well tested and over 28 million surgeries have been performed worldwide.

 What happens in the initial consult?

 My eye assessment at Optimax took 2-3 hours, and cost RM195 at time of writing – you’ll find more details here.
-As I mentioned above, the ‘free assessments’ some clinics run might not be as thorough as you’d like.
-During the assessment, they run lots of tests including the usual one that involves reading alphabets off a chart.
+As I mentioned above, the ‘free assessments’ other clinics run are nowhere near as thorough.
+During this assessment, Optimax run lots of tests including the usual one that involves reading alphabets off a chart.
 There’s also the ones that blows a puff of air in your eye (to test pressure), ones to check corneal thickness, topography, colour vision, dry eye, just to name a few.
-Part of the assessment involves dilating your pupils, which makes it harder to focus – I could barely read shopping labels afterwards, so factor this in if you plan to go back into the office.
-It also makes your eyes more sensitive to light, so make sure to bring a pair of sunnies along.
+Part of the assessment involves dilating your pupils, which makes it harder to focus – the effects last for about 24 hours and I could barely read shopping labels afterwards, so factor this in if you plan to go back into the office to work.
+The dilation also makes your eyes more sensitive to light, so make sure to bring a pair of sunnies along.
 Your optometrist will explain to you the different procedures and give you time to ask any questions you might have.
 It’s recommended that you don’t drive after this assessment.

 You will come in to meet with your surgeon and make payment another day.
 My surgeon was the super lovely Dr Yen – I know there are a lot of recommended doctors on the forums, but I felt really lucky to get her.
 She’s really patient, sweet and gentle.